Sharmaujjawal123/PERN/README.md

-In this how to link postergsql database to node js and also do  CRUD operation on database;
+In this how to link postergsql database to node js and also do  CRUD operation on database through the server side